Aluminate

 In chemistry, an aluminate is a compound containing an oxyanion of aluminium, such as sodium aluminate.
 In the naming of inorganic compounds, it is a suffix that indicates a polyatomic anion with a central aluminium atom.

 Aluminate oxyanions

 Aluminium oxide (alumina) is amphoteric: it dissolves in both bases and acids.
 When dissolved in bases it forms hydroxyaluminate ions in the same way as aluminium hydroxide or aluminium salts.
 The hydroxyaluminate or hydrated aluminate can be precipitated and then calcined to produce anhydrous aluminates.
-Aluminates are often formulated as a combination of basic oxide and aluminium oxide, for example the formula of anhydrous sodium aluminate NaAlO_{2} would be shown as Na_{2}O·Al_{2}O_{3}.
+Aluminates are often formulated as a combination of basic oxide and aluminium oxide, for example the formula of anhydrous sodium aluminate NaAlO2 would be shown as Na2O*Al2O3.

 A number of aluminate oxyanions are known: